samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 }
 ~~~

+### Bi-directional WebSocket

-### Setting up a bi-directional message pipe
+#### Setting up a bi-directional message pipe

-This call sets up a data connection between SAMI and a device or device list.
+This call opens a data connection between SAMI and a device or device list.

 ~~~
 WebSocket /websocket
 ~~~

-#### Registration

-All client applications, including device proxies, must register after opening the WebSocket connection.
+All client applications, including device proxies, must register after opening the connection.
 Otherwise client messages will be discarded and clients will not be sent messages.

-Setting `ack`{:.param} to "true" in the URL query string will cause SAMI to return an ACK message for each message sent.
+Setting `ack`{:.param} to "true" in the above URL query string will cause SAMI to return an ACK message for each message sent.
 Otherwise, this defaults to "false" and you will not receive ACK messages.

 The registration message `type`{:.param} must be "register". `Authorization`{:.param} refers to the authorization token with READ and WRITE access to `sdid`{:.param}.
 The `cid`{:.param} parameter is discussed in [Sending messages](#sending-messages).